OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 [!INCLUDE [Teams support note](../includes/teams-support-note.md)]

+## Power Automate troubleshooting

+For information specific to running scripts through Power Automate, see [Troubleshooting information for Power Automate with Office Scripts](power-automate-troubleshooting.md).

 ## Help resources

 [Stack Overflow](https://stackoverflow.com/questions/tagged/office-scripts) is a community of developers willing to help with coding problems.
 Often, you'll be able to find the solution to your problem through a quick Stack Overflow search.
 If not, ask your question and tag it with the "office-scripts" tag.
 Be sure to mention you're creating an Office *Script*, not an Office *Add-in*.